theOfficeCat/izumi/README.md

-# Izumi
+# Izumi project

-Izumi is an instruction pipeline visualizer for Onikiri2-Kanata format based on [shioyadan/Konata](https://github.com/shioyadan/Konata).
+The izumi project englobes the `izumi_tui` instruction pipeline dump visualizer and its support library, `libizumi`.

+This repository serves as a central hub for all the project components, providing a unified build system for them.
+Clone this repository if you want to easily setup a development environment or build all the components at once.

 > [!Note]
-> The tool is still under development and may not work properly with full
-> features of the format.
+> The library and the visualizer are still under development and things may break, specially if you are not careful when choosing the right versions for each one.
+If you are not actively developing Izumi, please use the `main` branch of this repository and its referenced submodule commits to ensure stability.

-## Supported features
+## Components

-- Instruction

-    Only support for file identificator
-- Stage
-- Line on left
-- End of stage (for multiple cycle stages/stalling the pipeline)
+- [libizumi](https://github.com/Izumi-visualizer/libizumi):  a multi-format instruction pipeline dump parser library.
-- End of instruction
+- [izumi_tui](https://github.com/Izumi-visualizer/izumi_tui):  a multi-format instruction pipeline dump TUI visualizer.

 ## Requirements

 - `ncurses`
 - `make` (build only)
 - `autotools` (build from source only, not needed in distribution packages)
+- `doxygen` (optional, for generating documentation)

 ## Building (and installing)